JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-6. Configure the `buildpack-static` by adding a file called `static.json` to the project root.
-Add the `root` property
+6. Add a new `static.json` file to the project root to configure the `buildpack-static`.
-   inside the file, as follows:
+7. Add the `root` property inside the file, as follows:

    ```xml
    {